 - To send important account or security notifications;

 - To administer a contest, promotion, survey or other site feature;

 - To communicate with you about the Service and to drive engagement;

 - To protect our legitimate business interests and legal rights and to comply with our legal obligations.

-Part of our Services permit users to provide other Customer Data by attaching titles, descriptions, labels, and comments to video recordings.
+Part of our Services permit users to provide other Customer Data by attaching titles, descriptions, labels, files, links, and comments to video recordings.
 These are collected and stored to provide our Services.
 For functional purposes we may programmatically parse this text-based information, for example to visually display such content as emails and URLs in a special format, or to recognize user @mentions in the text.
 We do not otherwise process the conversations happening in comments or comment threads, nor the documents and links which may be included in these conversations.